 Most birth mothers request some form of post-placement contact after adoption, either in an open or semi-open adoption arrangement.
 Many women want to maintain a relationship with the adoptive family and their child and see how he or she grows and develops.
 While most surrogates want to stay in touch with the intended parents, this desire is typically not as strong as it is for birth parents who have placed a biological child for adoption.

 There is a lot to think about when deciding between adoption and surrogacy.
-If you have questions or concerns as you weigh your options, reach out to a surrogacy specialist or adoption professional to learn more and further discuss your specific circumstances.
+If you have questions or concerns as you weigh your options, reach out to a surrogacy professional or adoption professional to get more information and further discuss your specific circumstances.